Skip to content

 Trespass

-Trespass & Home Invasion: Criminal Defense Guide in Spain
+Trespass & Home Invasion: Criminal Defence Guide in Spain

 Entering someone's home without permission or refusing to leave when asked: the crime of trespass in Spain.
-Penalties, defenses, and practical cases.
+Penalties, defences, and practical cases.

 February 10, 2026